 - Most attractions in Paris shut down for at least one day per week.
 Smaller attractions may have limited hours and may only be open a few days each week.
 Also attractions may be closed or partially closed for long periods of time for restoration work.
 If you have a 2-day pass and plan to see 5 attractions, you should check ahead to make sure those attractions will be open and how you can best use your Pass days.

 - At most places you will indeed get to be in a shorter priority line (perhaps even just walk inside); however, some places with tighter security still require that you wait in the same security line as everyone else.
 These include the Notre-Dame tower (ticketing and security line the same), Sainte-Chapelle (only priority access for ticketing, not security line), and Versailles (can skip ticketing line but must wait in same security line).
-For these three busy attractions (especially Versailles), I would suggest trying to get there around opening to avoid a long wait.
+For busy attractions like these (especially Versailles), I would suggest trying to get there around opening to avoid a long wait.

 - Don’t try to see all the museums (or even half) in one visit!
 Some people get their Paris Museum Passes and go down the list visiting as many as they can squeeze into their trip.
 We certainly know the feeling of wanting to see everything, but if you do this, you are going to be exhausted.
 Paris has so much to offer that is not on that list and you’ll want to take time to slow down and soak up the city whether it is lingering over a cup of coffee at a café, sitting in a manicured park, watching the sunset over the Seine, or dancing at a club.
 Hopefully you’ll be back again in the future to catch those attractions you miss, but don’t go through Paris as if it is one big checklist of famous museums.

 Our Experience Using the Paris Museum Pass & Our Cost Savings